 The structural definitions of both data and reference metadata associate specific statistical concepts with their representations, whether textual, coded, etc. These concepts are taken from a "concept scheme" which is maintained by a specific agency.
 Concept schemes group a set of concepts, provide their definitions and names, and allow for semantic relationships to be expressed, when some concepts are specializations of others.
 It is possible for a single concept scheme to be used both for data structures - key families - and for reference metadata structures.

 Inherent in any statistical exchange – and in many dissemination activities – is a concept of "service level agreement", even if this is not formalized or made explicit.
 SDMX incorporates this idea in objects termed "provision agreements".
 Data providers may provide data to many different data flows.
 Data flows may incorporate data coming from more than one data provider.
 Provision agreements are the objects which tell you which data providers are supplying what data to which data flows.
 Similarly, metadata provision agreements for metadata flows.

+Provision agreements allow for data collection restrictions to be applied at the level of the data provider in the context of the collection (data flow), this set of information is termed a ‘data constraint’ in the SDMX Information Model.
+Additionally, in a dissemination environment, data can be queried at the level of the Provision Agreement, this can be a complete dataset as supplied by a specific Data Provider for the Dataflow, a subset of data, or information about what data exists (Data Availability).

 Provision agreements allow for a variety of information to be made available: the schedule by which statistical data or metadata is reported or published, the specific topics about which data or metadata is reported within the theoretically possible set of data (as described by a data structure definition or reference metadata structure definition), and the time period covered by the statistical data and metadata.
 This set of information is termed "constraint" in the SDMX Information Model.